fahadkhan1512/ToyRobotSimulator/README.md

-# Tests
+# Test Application

+        You can clone and build solution in visula studio and  then run this console application and then follow instructions.
+OR
-	Test the application by running the test application Toy.Robot.Simulator.Tests.
+	Test the set of test cases by running the test application Toy.Robot.Simulator.Tests project.